Social Work

 Students who complete the baccalaureate social work major are prepared for graduate study in accredited schools of social work and social welfare; professional or graduate training in related fields such as law, public administration, public health, and psychology; and for early-level professional positions in both public and private social welfare and social service agencies.

 Examples of these agencies include local departments of social services; hospitals; youth care facilities; community-based treatment agencies; community mental health facilities; child care programs; services for the aged; drug and alcohol treatment programs; family service agencies; and community, neighborhood, and advocacy organizations.
-The major provides students with an opportunity to apply social science theories and social work knowledge and skills in a comprehensive fieldwork placement during their senior year.
+The major provides students with an opportunity to apply social science theories and social work knowledge and skills in a comprehensive internship placement during their senior year.

 Graduates of the Master of Social Work program are prepared for advanced level professional positions in both public and private social service agencies and community organizations.
 Subject to the laws of the State of California, MSW graduates are eligible to take the examination to become a Licensed Clinical Social Worker (LCSW) two years after graduation.
 They are also eligible to take social work licensing examinations in other states.
 In addition, to prepare for advanced level professional practice, MSW graduates can go on to doctoral programs in social work/social welfare and related fields such as public policy, public health, gerontology, psychology, education, and law.
 According to the Bureau of Labor Statistics (2021), employment opportunities for the profession of social work is expected to grow by 12 percent between 2021 and 2030.
 This is a faster growth rate than the average for all occupations.